3DPrintDemon/Demon_Essentials_Voron_2.4_Edition/README.md

 restart_delay: 2
 Timer:2
 ```
 You need these two pins as the BTT relay firmware requires a reset command while the `PSon` pin is high.
 If this is not the case & the `PSon` pin is low (off) & you hit reset the relay power up but trip out again after 8 seconds.
 This is normal.
 The `PSon` pin must be high (on) when the reset is pressed.
+The PowerUp physical button will activate both GPIO pins together when pushed meaning you only need a single push of the physical button to control both pins & re-power the printer instanly.

 After that add this macro to your `macros.cfg`
 ```